What is dengue fever?

 People with severe dengue feel very unwell and have extra symptoms such as:

 - stomach pain

 - breathing difficulties

 - persistent vomiting or poo with blood in it

 This is a serious illness and it can be fatal.
 If you think you may have dengue fever, visit your doctor or hospital emergency department.

 Your doctor will assess you by talking to you and examining you.
 They may order blood tests to help diagnose dengue fever.

 There is no specific treatment for dengue fever.
 But you can ease the symptoms by resting, drinking plenty of fluids and taking painkillers such as paracetamol.

-If you have dengue fever, do not take medicines such as aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
+If you have dengue fever, do not take non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen.
 These can worsen bleeding.

 There is no vaccine to prevent dengue fever.
 The best way to prevent it is to avoid being bitten by mosquitos.
 If someone in your house has dengue, it is especially important to avoid mosquito bites as mosquitoes can carry the infection from one person to another.